Green Fingers (TV series)

-Green Fingers was an early Australian television series, which aired for two seasons on Melbourne station HSV-7.
-Much of what is known about the series comes from old TV listings.
+Green Fingers is an early Australian television series, which aired for two seasons on Melbourne station HSV-7.
+Much of what is known about the series comes from old television listings.
 As the title suggests, it was a gardening series.
-The first season aired from 22 March 1957 to 3 January 1958, host(s) unknown.
+The first season aired from 22 March 1957 to 3 January 1958, with its hosts being unknown.
 The second season aired from 29 August 1958 to 24 July 1959.
-TV listings in The Age list the cast as being John Sunnyman and Danny Webb.
-During its first season, it was a 5-minute series aired before HSV-7's newscast, but the second season aired as a 15-minute series in daytime.
+Television listings in The Age list the cast as being John Sunnyman and Danny Webb.
+During its first season, it was a five-minute series aired before HSV-7's newscast, but the second season aired as a fifteen-minute series in daytime.
 Both seasons aired on Fridays.

-The series was replaced with/became About Your Garden, which aired from 31 July 1959 to 11 March 1960, and was hosted by Martha Gardner.
+The series was replaced with/became About Your Garden, which aired from 31 July 1959 to 11 March 1960, and was hosted by Martha Gardener.